Personal Information About David Warner

 |David Warner Net Worth:-||$10 Million|

-David Warner Early life, Childhood and Education
+David Warner Early life, Childhood, and Education

-David Andrew Warner was born on October 27, 1986 in Paddington a small town of Sydney in New South Wales, Australia.
+David Andrew Warner was born on October 27, 1986, in Paddington a small town of Sydney in New South Wales, Australia.
 His mother name is Sheila Warner.
 David started playing cricket at a very early age.
-During his very early age almost at the age of 13 David’s coach encouraged him to switch to right hand.
+During his very early age almost at the age of 13, David’s coach encouraged him to switch to the right hand.
 After a season David’s mother suggested him to keep continue playing cricket with left hand rather than right hand.
 David’s mother suggestion proved very useful for him because he broke the record of most scoring runs of Under-16.
 David was very obese and lazy in his childhood or early age of his life.
-David received his early education from Matraville Public School and after that he attended Randwick Boys High School.
+David received his early education from Matraville Public School and after that, he attended Randwick Boys High School.

 David Warner Domestic Career

 David made his domestic debut when he was playing for New South Whales Blues team against the Tasmanian team.
-In this match David scored an unbeaten 165 runs and also made a record for the highest One Day International score by a cricketer from the New South Wales Blues.
-David again missed a fastest century against Tasmania in the Domestic cricket of Australia, he was just close to hundred he required just 3 runs to complete the century; he scored 97runs just off 54 balls.
+In this match, David scored an unbeaten 165 runs and also made a record for the highest One Day International score by a cricketer from the New South Wales Blues.
+David again missed the fastest century against Tasmania in the Domestic cricket of Australia, he was just close to hundred he required just 3 runs to complete the century; he scored 97runs just off 54 balls.
 David’s outstanding performances in domestic career help him to find a space through the international career.